VirologyCharite/csd3-pipeline/README.md

 $ ./setup-run.sh 200101
 ```

-The `setup-run.sh` script will make a `Makefile` (symbolic link) in the
+The `setup-run.sh` script will put a `Makefile` (which is in fact a
+symbolic link to `Makefile.toplevel` in this repo) in the `200101`
-`200101` directory and also move all the FASTQ you transferred into
+directory and also move all the FASTQ you transferred into sub-directories,
-sub-directories, assuming their file names can be parsed.
+assuming their filenames can be parsed.

 ### Copy the pipeline into each sample sub-directory